Class Helps WSU Athletes Explore Name, Image, and Likeness Opportunities

 Most student-athletes won’t land six-figure deals.
 But there are plenty of other opportunities out there, Mayes says.

-“Sports camps are really exciting area,” she says.
+“Sports camps are a really exciting area,” she says.
 “Lots of student-athletes will hold sports camps in their small towns.
 Or, if they work at a camp, they can be paid for that, which was prohibited in the past.”

 During the class, Mayes encouraged student-athletes to think about how profiting from their name, image, and likeness could help them achieve financial goals—whether that’s graduating debt-free or saving money for a down payment on their first home.